-- If IV=0b, changes can be made in any order as long as the last change is to set to IV=1b; an INVALIDATE DEVTAB ENTRY command is required when V=1b. - If IV=1b, the following steps may be followed to change interrupt remapping information for fixed and arbitrated interrupts: - Set IntCtl=00b in the device table entry to block interrupts; any device-initiated interrupts for the domain will be target aborted and, when enabled, logged to the event log.

-- Update the interrupt table root pointer, IG, and IntTabLen. - Invalidate the interrupt table if the interrupt table root pointer or IntTabLen was changed (see Section 3.3.5 [INVALIDATE_INTERRUPT_TABLE]). - Change IntCtl to cease blocking interrupts from the device (set IntCtl=01b or 10b). - Invalidate the device table entry (see Section 3.3.2 [INVALIDATE_DEVTAB_ENTRY]). - If IV=1b, the following steps will change interrupt control information in the device table entry for NMI, Lint0, Lint1, Init, and ExtInt interrupts: - Update Lint1Pass, Lint0Pass, IntCtl, NMIPass, EIntPass, and InitPass.
-The setting of IntCtl can be changed at the same time. - Invalidate the device table entry for the device (see Section 3.3.2 [INVALIDATE DEVTAB ENTRY]).
+- If IV=0b, changes can be made in any order as long as the last change is to set to IV=1b; an INVALIDATE_DEVTAB_ENTRY command is required when V=1b. - If IV=1b, the following steps may be followed to change interrupt remapping information for fixed and arbitrated interrupts: - Set IntCtl=00b in the device table entry to block interrupts; any device-initiated interrupts for the domain are target aborted and, when enabled, logged to the event log. - Update the interrupt table root pointer, IG, and IntTabLen. - Invalidate the interrupt table if the interrupt table root pointer or IntTabLen was changed (see Section 3.3.5 [INVALIDATE INTERRUPT TABLE]). - Change IntCtl to cease blocking interrupts from the device (set IntCtl=01b or 10b). - Invalidate the device table entry (see Section 3.3.2 [INVALIDATE_DEVTAB_ENTRY]). - If IV=1b, the following steps change interrupt control information in the device table entry for NMI, Lint0, Lint1, Init, and ExtInt interrupts: - Update Lint1Pass, Lint0Pass, IntCtl, NMIPass, EIntPass, and InitPass.
+The setting of IntCtl can be changed at the same time. - Invalidate the device table entry for the device (see Section 3.3.2 [INVALIDATE_DEVTAB_ENTRY]).